Discover why crabbing is just one of the many reasons to visit Walberswick, Suffolk.

 Because of the length and relative complexity of the journey, I don’t recommend Walberswick as a day trip from London.
 Accommodation options in Walberswick are mostly rental properties.

 As a party of six, we stayed at Admiral House, a stone’s throw from The Anchor pub.
-This five-bedroom, five-bathroom property is highly recommended.
+I can highly recommend this five-bedroom, five-bathroom property for a family or group of friends.
+All rooms have an en-suite bathroom.

 For smaller groups or for solo travellers, here are a few other properties that are worth considering: